Chart Color Schemes

 Rostrevor - Magill is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Rostrevor - Magill's dwelling structure, as assessed in the latest Census, consisted of 73.4% houses and 26.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is comparable to Adelaide metro's 73.7% houses and 26.3% other dwellings.
-Home ownership in Rostrevor - Magill was 37.3%, similar to Adelaide metro, with the rest being mortgaged (33.4%) or rented (29.3%).
-The median monthly mortgage repayment in the area was $1,869, higher than Adelaide metro's average of $1,736.
-Median weekly rent was recorded at $350, slightly above Adelaide metro's $345.
-Nationally, Rostrevor - Magill's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.
+Dwelling structure in Rostrevor-Magill, as per the latest Census, consisted of 73.4% houses and 26.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 73.7% houses and 26.3% other dwellings.
+Home ownership in Rostrevor-Magill was 37.3%, with the rest being mortgaged (33.4%) or rented (29.3%).
+The median monthly mortgage repayment was $1,869, above Adelaide metro's average of $1,736.
+The median weekly rent figure was $350, compared to Adelaide metro's $345.
+Nationally, Rostrevor-Magill's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing